saifaldin14/Shopify-Fall-2022/README.md

 ## Project Overview

-Space-tagram is a web app that accesses NASA's APOD API to fetch astronomy images and data for a specified date period
+Robo Talk! is a web app that accesses OpenAI's GPT3 API to process plain text prompts and produce outputs that are very similar to the way a human will speak

 ## Technologies Used with the Project

 1. React to create the UI
 2. Redux for state management (I designed this project with scalability in mind, therefore I wanted to utilize Redux to allow the project to be easily extended in the future)
-3. Redux Saga to automatically fetch data when the web page is loaded
+3. Redux Thunk to process functions in the actions
-4. Axios to fetch data from the API
-5. React Router for dynamic routing that is used to generate shareable links for each image
-6. Lottie to display a pleasant and beautiful loading animation
+4. Lottie to display a pleasant and beautiful loading animation
-7. JSDoc for documentation of each function used within the project
+5. JSDoc for documentation of each function used within the project

 ## Features of the Project

-1. Fetch NASA data using axios
+1. Fetch GPT3 responses data from a submitted prompt
-2. Display the resulting data in a dynamic feed that includes the image, title, explanation and date of the picture
+2. Display the resulting data in a dynamic feed that includes the prompt and response in an accordion view
-3. Allows the user the ability to like and unlike their favourite post

 ## Extra Features Included